Nannup, Western Australia: Events and festivals

 Since the beginnings of the tourist industry in Nannup there have been several events and festivals held to promote the town.
 These include the Flower and Garden Festival held in August each year, the Quit Forest Rally.
 Also the Tour of Margaret River and seven cycle races.
 The largest of Nannup's annual festivals is the Nannup Music Festival (formerly the Southwest Folk Festival) held over the Labour Day long weekend in March each year and includes street performance and market stalls as well as a variety of musical performances.

+Nannup is known for hosting the SEVEN gravel cycling race, first held in 2018.
+The course typically starts and ends in Nannup, running on gravel roads in the Blackwood Valley.
+The 2026 edition had over 2000 participants.
+The town will also host the 2026 UCI Gravel World Championships in October.